micropython/micropython/docs/library/utime.rst

     .. function::  ticks_ms()

-        Returns an increasing millisecond counter with arbitrary reference point, that wraps after some (unspecified) value.
-The value should be treated as opaque, suitable for use only with ticks_diff().
+        Returns an increasing millisecond counter with an arbitrary reference point, that wraps around after some value.
+This value is not explicitly exposed, but we will refer to it as `TICKS_MAX` to simplify discussion.
+Period of the values is `TICKS_PERIOD = TICKS_MAX + 1`. `TICKS_PERIOD` is guaranteed to be a power of two, but otherwise may differ from port to port.
+The same period value is used for all of ticks_ms(), ticks_us(), ticks_cpu() functions (for simplicity).
+Thus, these functions will return a value in range [0 .. `TICKS_MAX`], inclusive, total `TICKS_PERIOD` values.
+Not that only non-negative values are used.
+For the most part, you should treat values return by these functions as opaque.
+The only operations available for them are ``ticks_diff()`` and ``ticks_add()`` functions described below.

+        Note: Performing standard mathematical operations (+, -) on these value will lead to invalid result.
+Performing such operations and then passing results as arguments to ``ticks_diff()`` or ``ticks_add()`` will also lead to invalid result.

     .. function::  ticks_us()